-Critics of clerical celibacy will often allege that it is an unnatural invention of the Church.
+Critics of clerical celibacy will often allege that it is unnatural and an invention of the Catholic Church.
 However, celibacy has its roots in Scripture and the practice of the early Church.
-While it is not a doctrinal issue it is a practice that has served the Roman Rite well.
-As St. Paul tells us: “I should like you to be free of anxieties.
+As the apostle Paul tells us: “I should like you to be free of anxieties.
 An unmarried man is anxious about the things of the Lord, how he may please the Lord.
 But a married man is anxious about the things of the world, how he may please his wife, and he is divided” (1 Corinthians 7:32-33).
+Jesus commends those who are celibate for the sake of the kingdom.
+In Matthew 19:12 He says the following: “Some are incapable of marriage because they were born so; some, because they were made so by others; some because they have renounced marriage for the sake of the kingdom of heaven.
+Whoever can accept this ought to accept it.”

 Clement of Rome